 It also has air suspension shock isolation, which virtually eliminates mechanical noise transmission.

 For this review, I put The SM7 to the test, comparing it to my studio workhorse, the Rode NT2-A large diaphragm condenser (LDC) microphone.
 In addition to the audio recordings of that comparison, I recorded my voice both with and without the SM7's supplied A7WS detachable windscreen, which Shure describes as being "for close-talk applications, such as voice overs or radio announcements."

 The A7WS is an alternative to the standard thinner screen that the mic usually wears.
 I also recorded a sample with the bass roll off switch engaged (Yup it has one.
 I didn't know either!).

 One of the first things I noticed when I opened the box was the way the bracket was already attached to the mic.
 This was good news.
-Having only seen the mic in pictures, hanging from its yoke-shaped bracket, I thought it was going to be difficult to set it up.
+Having only seen the mic in pictures, hanging from its yoke mounting bracket, I thought it was going to be difficult to set it up on a mic stand.
 But it turned out to be super simple, much easier than any of the shock mounts you have to deal with when setting up large diaphragm condenser (LDC) mics.

-Also, the SM7 is a cardioid mic, which means it's a directional mic, picking up best what is directly in front of it, and rejecting sound from the rear.
-For a review on mic pickup patterns, see my article Directional and Omnidirectional Microphones – What Are They Good For?
+Also, the SM7 is a cardioid microphone, which means it's a directional mic, picking up best what is directly in front of it, and rejecting sound from the rear.
+For a review on what I mean by "cardioid polar pattern," see my article Directional and Omnidirectional Microphones – What Are They Good For?